- Cash Management

 - Send entries on the proper date with the correct effective date.

-- Traditional ACH (future effective date): Picked up and processed at 10am and 2pm for next day processing
+- Traditional ACH (future effective date): Picked up and processed at 7am CSTand 12pm CST and 4:30pm CST for next day processing.

-- Same Day ACH (same day effective date): Picked up and processed at 10am for same day processing
+- Same Day ACH (same day effective date): Picked up and processed at 7am CST and 11:45am CST for same day processing.

 - Give appropriate notice to debtor if changing amount or date of pre-arranged payment.